ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ──────────────
     ```

 2. Enter the keys that were used to create the account.
 They must be the **same** keys that were used to create this DOSA account.
 It is recommended to provide the full file path to the location of the keys.
+The public and private key pair are used to authenticate with Amplify Central.
+The keys will be placed in a secret in the selected namespace, and will be named "amplify-agents-keys".

     ```bash
     Select a service account (DOSA):  mesh
     Please provide the the same "private_key.pem" and "public_key.pem" that was used to create the selected DOSA Account.
     Enter the file path to the public key:  /Users/axway/public_key.pem Enter the file path to the private key:  /Users/axway/private_key.pem
-    ```

-3. Enter the name of the Kubernetes secret that will store the keys.
-The Axway CLI will create the Kubernetes secret for you in the namespace you selected for the Istio agent installation.

-    ```bash
-    Enter the name of the secret to store your public and private keys:  (agent-secrets) Created agent-secrets in the apic-control namespace.
     ```

 ## Provide an environment resource